 The carousel of images "Around our Village" that was at the top of the homepage has now been moved to its own page, as carousels are generally regarded as incompatible with typical screen-reader software, such as JAWS, NVDA and VoiceOver.
 (For the same reason, other carousels have now been removed from the «News-blog» and «What's on?» pages.)
 However the "mini-carousel" on our Village Hall (V.Hall) page remains, as it amounts to an advertisement to potential hirers, and is unlikely to be an inconvenience to anyone if it remains.
 Similarly, mini-carousels remain on the «GreenSnape», «Playing Field» and «Priory Wood» pages as respective advertisements of their activities and resources, as this is the most effective medium for the vast majority of users.

-The Parish Council «Meeting Dates» webpage is laid out in tabular form, as that is the clearest way in which to display upwards of 15 months' worth of meetings, but for disabled users the dates of the next one or two meetings are also announced in sentence form above the table.
+The Parish Council «Meeting Dates» webpage is laid out in tabular form, as that is the clearest way in which to display upwards of 15 months' worth of meetings, but for disabled users the dates of the next two meetings are also announced in sentence form above the table (matching the number of upcoming meetings usually displayed on the «What's on?» Events pages).
 The Snape Good Neighbours' «Volunteers' info» webpage is also laid out in tabular form, but this page is a restricted, password-protected page, only for Volunteers' use.
 The «Community EP Co-ordinators 2» webpage includes an image of their operational Telephone Tree, but this too is a similar confidential Volunteers' page.

 How we tested this website